bright/new-www/content/blog/risk-management-in-healthcare-2025-guide.md

 At its core, risk management in healthcare refers to the process of identifying, assessing, and mitigating potential risks that could negatively impact patient care, healthcare providers, and organizations. **Enterprise risk management in healthcare** ensures that **risk management activities are conducted** systematically to prevent harm to patients, protect **recipients of healthcare**, and improve efficiency.

-A well-structured enterprise risk management model includes processes to identify risks, analyze their impact, and implement action plans for mitigation.
-Healthcare risk management is essential for protecting patients out of the hospital, minimizing hospital-acquired conditions, and addressing operational risks occur in medical settings.
+A well-structured enterprise **risk management model** includes **processes to identify risks**, analyze their impact, and implement **action plans** for mitigation. **Healthcare risk management** is essential for protecting **patients out of the hospital**, minimizing **hospital-acquired conditions**, and addressing **operational risks occur** in medical settings.

-📌 Key elements of risk management healthcare organizations must consider:\
+### Key elements of risk management healthcare organizations must consider:

-✔ Regulatory Compliance: Adhering to ISO 31000, HIPAA, GDPR, and FDA requirements.\
+* Regulatory Compliance: Adhering to ISO 31000, HIPAA, GDPR, and FDA requirements.\
-✔ Patient Safety: Reducing medical errors, misdiagnoses, and adverse events.\
+* Patient Safety: Reducing medical errors, misdiagnoses, and adverse events.\
-✔ Cybersecurity: Protecting electronic health records (EHRs) from data breaches.
-Implementing a data backup system and encryption protocols.
+* Cybersecurity: Protecting electronic health records (EHRs) from data breaches. * Implementing a data backup system and encryption protocols.
-✔ Operational Risks: Addressing lack of training, staffing shortages, and capital equipment costs and interest rates.
+* Operational Risks: Addressing lack of training, staffing shortages, and capital equipment costs and interest rates.